RNDr.

 workplaces of nuclear medicine (he ignored

-bosses ..).
-We sometimes had problems with
+other colleagues, only bosses were partners for him...).
+We sometimes had problems with professional

-professional cooperation with colleagues from other workplaces,
+cooperation with colleagues from other workplaces, until we

-until we managed to explain that we do not share any antipathy or
+managed to explain that we do not share any antipathy or

 contempt, we have the opposite opinion and welcome friendly